-A pilonidal cyst most often occurs just above the tailbone or the buttocks.
-An ingrown hair may cause the cyst.
-The cyst can become infected and form an abscess.
+A pilonidal cyst often develops just above the tailbone near the cleft of the buttocks.
+If the cyst becomes infected it can form an abscess with pain and inflammation.

 - Excess swelling or bleeding